wjshark/Notes_On_Things/Houdini_Snippets.md

   s@path = "SRT/" + @name + "_GEO/" + @name + "_GEOShape";
   ```
 ## Focus Camera to null
+- on the focus distance of the camera
 `
 vlength(vtorigin(".","../FOCUS/"))
 `